-- Adaptability and scalability of the project in the region, the country and to the rest of the world;
+- Adaptability and scalability of the project in the region, the country and to the rest of the world

-- Clarity of the presentation.
+- Clarity of the presentation

-Gold Winners of each category will receive complimentary registrations (details below) to attend the Awards Ceremony and the World Hospital Congress in Barcelona.
+Gold Winners of each category will receive complimentary registrations (details below) to attend the Awards Ceremony and the World Hospital Congress in Dubai.
 In addition, they will receive funding to support their hospital representatives’ travel and accommodation costs for attending the Congress.
 Receipt of funding is conditional on attendance at the Congress.

 Gold Winners will also have the opportunity to present in a special parallel session at the Congress.

-- Kwang Tae Kim Grand Hospital Award – 3 complimentary registrations + up to 5,000 CHF funding for travel and accommodations
+- Dr Kwang Tae Kim Grand Hospital Award – 3 complimentary registrations + up to 5,000 CHF funding for travel and accommodations

 The Gold Winner of the Sultanate of Oman Excellence Award for Health Services During Crisis will receive 1 complimentary registration and a 10,000 CHF award.
 Additionally, Gold, Silver, and Bronze winners will each receive up to 2,000 CHF funding for travel and accommodations.